Year of Birth: 2006

 In 2016 we moved on to a bit of everything, including showing, showjumping, stadium eventing, dressage and a few more eventing failures.
 She rocked around it all, but showing was her forte, including winning a national championship in hand at a Nooitie show.

 2017 was dressage year, and despite mediocre schooling and having had exactly two dressage lessons, we made it through Elementary with the dragonbeast remaining ever resolute along the way.

 In 2018 we turned to showing.
 Dragonheart shone in the working riding, being Nooitie adult champion, open reserve champion, and Nooitie reserve supreme champion at Horse of the Year.
 She also carried me through the most heartbreaking class of my life when we rode Strictly Come Showing as a tribute to my friend who died young and violently.
 We showed once or twice after that before I passed her on to one of my Rising Stars, with whom she does showjumping, showing, and basically everything else with great gusto.

 Apart from being a brisk, businesslike horse who loves her work, Arwen is a hardy mare who embodies everything I love about the Nooitgedachter breed: character, willingness, intelligence, toughness, good looks and the ability to stay fat on air.

-Now officially a show pony, Arwen rules her herd with an iron fist.
+Now packing her kid around everywhere and doing for him what she did for me, Arwen rules her herd with an iron fist.
 She takes no nonsense from anybody, fears exactly nothing, and occasionally threatens to launch me into the stratosphere just as a reminder that she’s actually the one in charge.
 Our partnership is an undemonstrative one, but her fire relights mine when it flickers.
 She is chubby, short-striding, sassy, occasionally uncooperative, sometimes a pain and always dauntless.
+She is a horse that has changed me forever and she is doing the same for her new rider.
 She is the dragonhearted.